darkwire/darkwire-client/README.md

 $ yarn dev
 ```

-The Darkwire.io client is now running on port 8080.
+A dev server is now running on port 8080.

 ## Browser Support